"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Design and Implementation

 2. \textit{Reply Identifier} — This module detects whether a new comment is connected to any earlier comment, either via explicit reply links or implicit references (i.e., addressing earlier content without using the reply function).
 Leveraging LLM-based semantic matching, it identifies the source comment.
 All comments and their identified links are stored in a dynamic graph for downstream use.

-\textbf{Frequency Controller}: This component regulates intervention timing in line with \textbf{DR3}, using two triggers: 1. \textit{Time threshold}: if no user comments for one hour, the agent intervenes to re‑activate participation and prevent prolonged inactivity.
+\textbf{Frequency Controller}: This component regulates intervention timing in line with \textbf{DR3}, using two triggers: 1. \textit{Time threshold}: if no user comments for one hour\mxj{—a threshold established in the pilot to prevent silence without dominating the conversation—}the agent intervenes to re‑activate participation and prevent prolonged inactivity.
 2. \textit{Comment threshold}: if ten new comments have been posted without the current phase reaching sufficiency, the agent intervenes; if sufficiency is reached earlier, the count resets.
 This mechanism addresses potential phase stagnation while avoiding unnecessary interventions when the discussion is on the right track.

 \textbf{Phase-Sufficiency Evaluator}: This module determines whether the current phase has reached sufficiency and, based on that assessment, selects the appropriate phase‑specific strategy.
 In our controlled lab study, the workshop‑derived sufficiency criteria for Phases 1–4 were adapted to fit the experimental context (Section \ref{sec: 4}):